abdullahbaigg/Smart-Posture-Detection-and-Musculoskeletal-Health-Risk-Prediction-/README.md

-# 🧍 Smart Posture Detection & Health Risk Prediction
+# Smart Posture Detection & Musculoskeletal Health Risk Prediction

-A machine learning web app that detects upper-body posture from biomechanical features and predicts health risk — built using real MediaPipe landmark data and a Streamlit interface.

 ---

-## 📌 Overview
+## Overview

 Poor posture is a leading cause of musculoskeletal issues, especially for desk workers and students.
 I built this project to explore how classical ML models can classify posture from body landmark data and translate that into actionable health risk scores — all through an interactive web app.